-Grades will be allocated for courses undertaken in Stage 4.
+Grades will be allocated for courses undertaken in Stages 4.
 Grading student achievement is the process of assigning a letter (A, B, C, D or E) to summarise the student's level of achievement.
 These grades are reflected in the College's reporting to parents.

 The choice of a particular grade will be made on the basis that provides the best overall description of the student's achievement of the syllabus stage outcomes.

-For each course, formal and informal assessment marks will be used.
-Indicators of performance from assessment tasks will be linked to the student's overall performance and the Common Grade Scale.
+For each course, formal and informal assessment marks or indicators of performance from assessment of learning tasks and assessment for learning tasks will be linked to the student's overall performance and the Common Grade Scale.